godotengine/godot-vscode-plugin/README.md

 To configure the GDScript debugger:

-1. Open the command palette:
+1. Open the command palette (by pressing F1):
 2. `>View: Show Run and Debug`
 3. Click on "create a launch.json file"